aceisace/Raspberry-Pi-Setup/README.md

 update the firmware to the latest version

-install xscreensaver (this will prevent wifi being turned off to save power)
+install xscreensaver (this will prevent wifi being turned off to save power and prevent display from de-activating)

 completely remove wolfram-alpha and libreoffice (can save up to 1 GB of space)